sagemath/trac_to_gh/Issue 939.md

 # Issue 939: segfault in graph_isom.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/939

 Original creator: was